Supporting people with disability since 1972

 In 2015, we merged with Impact Support Services and began providing support to people in southern Melbourne.
 We then merged with Karden Disability Support Foundation in 2018 and began supporting people in the Ballarat area.

 After successfully tendering to receive services transferring from the Department of Health and Human Services (DHHS), we now support people across Gippsland, Southern Melbourne and the Central Highlands and Wimmera regions.
 Today, we support over 1200 people with disability across Victoria in their homes and within the community.
 We have grown from a small organisation into a large one, but we have kept our focus on human rights.
-We continue to deliver quality service to the people who choose us as their provider.
+As a registered NDIS provider in Victoria, we continue to deliver quality services to the people who choose us as their provider.

-For nearly 50 years, we have supported people to dream big, be happy and do what they value.
+We're now coming up to 50 years supporting people with disability to dream big, be happy and do what they value.